WATER STEWARDSHIP AT HOME

 Pick-up pet waste: Although seemingly innocent and minuscule, both the Environmental Protection Agency (EPA) and the Minnesota Pollution control Agency (MPCA) have placed pet waste in the same category of water contaminants as toxic chemicals and oil.
 Excess nutrients become pollutants, and the increased pet density in urban and suburban areas create a higher density of nutrient pollution.
 According to the EPA, the average dog discards about three quarters of a pound of waste per day.
 With this, 100 average sized dogs can produce up to 75 lbs of waste annually, 2,250 monthly, and 27,000 lbs annually.
 Pet diets are also high in protein, unlike geese and deer, which leads to a nutrient-dense waste that can take over a year to fully break down.
 In addition to nutrients, pet waste also carries coliform bacteria, ringworm, roundworm, salmonella, giardia, and other contaminants.
 Parks and yards with turf grass and compacted soil are more conducive to shedding runoff and picking-up contaminants.
 Waiting and letting pet waste sit increases the chances for contaminants to runoff the surface as its breaking down.
 Pet waste should be disposed of in the trash or the sanitary sewer system - but never in stormdrains, ditches, or compost.
 Prompt pick-up routines are the most responsible option for the watershed and for the community.

-Fertilizing, mowing, car washing, yard and pet waste
+Fertilizing, grass clippings, car washing, yard and pet waste

 Goal 3: Reduce erosion and sedimentation